jaekyeongg/roi-neural-atlas/README.md

 ## Editing

-You can edit the `tex0.png` to edit the video.
-Please set the checkpoint path and the edited texture file in the config file.
+You can edit the `tex0.png` to edit the video and set the checkpoint path, the edited texture file in the config file.

 After that, run:

 ```